dSapariya/Javascript-Notes/javascript.md

 Difference between var and let keyword var - it's functional scope we can access any where in function. let - it's limited to the block in which it is declared

+Implicit Type Coercion - conversion of value from one data type to another.

+javascript a statically typed or a dynamically typed language
+- JavaScript is a dynamically typed language.
+In a dynamically typed language, the type of a variable is checked during run-time in contrast to a statically typed language, where the type of a variable is checked during compile-time(eg. typescript).
+- loosely(dynamically) typed language - A variable can hold the value of any data type.

+Passed by value and passed by reference.
+Passed by value - primitive data types when passed to another variable, are passed by value.
+Instead of just assigning the same address to another variable, the value is passed and new space of memory is created.

+var y = #8454; // y pointing to address of the value 234
+var z = y;
+var z = #5411; // z pointing to a completely new address of the value 234
+// Changing the value of y
+y = 23;
+console.log(z);  // Returns 234, since z points to a new address in the memory so changes in y will not effect z.

+Passs by Refrence - while passing non-primitive data types, the assigned operator directly passes the address (reference) of the variable. var obj = #8711;  // obj pointing to address of { name: "Vivek", surname: "Bisht" }
+var obj2 = obj;
+var obj2 = #8711; // obj2 pointing to the same address
+// changing the value of obj1
+obj.name = "Akki";
+console.log(obj2);